Plexos-BRPL/Plexos/README.md

 # Plexos
-This Repo contains all the necessary files of BRPL network
+This Repo contains all the necessary files of BRPL Plexos Model